WebCuratorTool/webcurator-v2-legacy/wct-harvest-agent/readme.md

 use CURL with the Heritrix API.
 * If running on Solaris with Java 7 and you get openssl errors when the Harvest Agent tries to connect the Heritrix 3.x, try running Heritrix 3.x with Java 8.
+* If running Apache Tomcat with 32bit Java 7, you may experience issues with larger harvests copying between the Harvest Agent and the Store on completion of a crawl.
+This was resolved by running Apache Tomcat with 64bit Java 7.